Pylons/pyramid/docs/narr/commandline.rst

 All web applications are, at their hearts, systems which accept a request and return a response.
-When a request is accepted by a :app:`Pyramid` application, the system receives state from the request which is later relied on your application code.
+When a request is accepted by a :app:`Pyramid` application, the system receives state from the request which is later relied on by your application code.
 For example, one :term:`view callable` may assume it's working against a request that has a ``request.matchdict`` of a particular composition, while another assumes a different composition of the matchdict.